THE HOME OF WATCH CULTURE

 IWC Pilot’s Watch Chronograph Top Gun Edition “Lake Tahoe”

-IWC isn’t the fastest brand to adopt new developments, but it spends its time perfecting its skills and ensuring its watches all contribute to the established IWC identity.
-The IWC Pilot’s Watch Chronograph Top Gun Edition “Lake Tahoe” was a significant release in its timeline, introducing its pristine white ceramic in an entirely matte finish.
+Speaking of ceramics, IWC pioneered the use of ceramic in watchmaking, with the brand’s current matte white ceramic watches standing out as particularly Stormtrooper-y – case in point, the IWC Pilot’s Watch Chronograph Top Gun Edition “Lake Tahoe”, which feels like something a TIE Fighter pilot might don.
 Representative of the white uniforms worn by the US Navy as well as the snowy landscapes surrounding Lake Tahoe, this is a watch full of aviation references and technical achievement.
 The 44mm case embraces the pilot’s watch tradition of oversized cases, and the calibre 69380 provides 46 hours of power reserve and a column wheel chronograph.
 Price: US$11,700

 Hublot Big Bang UNICO White Ceramic

 The Big Bang Unico is one of the best examples of Hublot’s “Art of Fusion”, having been crafted in pretty much everything from purple aluminium to clear sapphire.
-This version in white ceramic is one of Hublot’s least adventurous colours considering its well-established stability as a material, however, it does happen to be one of the most visually striking.
-The glossy sheen of the white case is sandwiched between black wings and the dial’s chapter ring, and the black edging continues along the lines of the ridged rubber strap.
+This version in white ceramic is one of Hublot’s least adventurous colours considering its well-established stability as a material, however, it does happen to be one of the most visually striking – and it’s Stormtrooper to a T. The glossy sheen of the white case is sandwiched between black wings and the dial’s chapter ring, and the black edging continues along the lines of the ridged rubber strap.
 The HUB1280 Unico movement includes both a flyback chronograph complication as well as 72 hours of power reserve, marking it as a technical success as well as an aesthetic one.
 Price: US$23,000

 Time+Tide Timeless Pick: Audemars Piguet Royal Oak Concept Tourbillon GMT